a Long Story Longer

 All told, I’d rather be on my bike.
-I live car free in Los Angeles and channel my love of bicycle culture into Sweet Ride USA, my web series about riding bikes and searching for a city’s best desserts while burning off all the calories in the process.
+I live car free in Los Angeles and channel my love of bicycle culture into Sweet Ride USA, my web series about riding bikes and searching for the city’s best desserts while burning off all the calories in the process.
 Check out an episode here.

 I grew up a Walt Disney and Beatles obsessed kid about a mile from the Apple campus in Cupertino, California.
 On my 18th birthday, I moved to southern California to work at the Jungle Cruise at Disneyland.
 Hey, I thought Disneyland and LA were the same thing.
 Once I got the geography down, I went to music school in Hollywood to work on my rock n roll dream.
 After being romanced by the burgeoning coffeehouse scene a friend and I co-opened a little joint called “The Mad Hatter’s Espresso Bar” and met a ton of great artistic kids and hosted the coffeehouse’s open mic night.

 A talent scout from MTV saw me hosting and asked if I’d like to audition be a VJ.
 I got the job and moved to New York City.
 For two years, I worked at MTV hosting a variety of shows like Hangin’ with MTV, The Top 20 Countdown and doing loads of fun man-on-the-street shoots all over NYC.
 One time I got in trouble for saying Michael Jackson’s skin was getting so light that one day he’d be fluorescent, and MTV had to do a whole “Michael Jackson Weekend” to make up for it.